What is BOPIS (Buy Online, Pickup in Store) in Retail?

 Buy Online Pickup In-Store, Explained

 While you may have heard of BOPIS, you might not have a clear idea of what it really is.
 At a basic level, BOPIS is fairly straightforward: buy online, pickup in–store.
 A BOPIS option allows a consumer to make a purchase online and pick up their order in-store.
-The order can be picked up in several ways: from a designated customer service or BOPIS pickup area, curbside pickup, or even using BOPIS retail lockers.
+The order can be picked up in several ways: from a designated customer service or BOPIS pickup area, curbside pickup, or even using retail lockers.

-Customers can find out if a retailer offers BOPIS by checking for additional shipping options during online checkout.
+Customers can find out if a retailer has a BOPIS offering by checking for additional shipping options during online checkout.
 If BOPIS is available, a consumer can add items to their cart online, select in-store or curbside pickup, and complete the rest of their checkout process normally.
 When the order is ready for pickup, the consumer gets a notification and can pick up their order at their convenience during the store’s business hours.

 It’s important to note that, in order to provide a BOPIS option for customers, retailers must have both an online and a physical storefront.
 In other words, BOPIS usually isn’t available for online-only stores.
+If retailers want to receive the benefits of this offering, they must understand the best practices of adopting a BOPIS model.

 How Does BOPIS Work for Customers?